Rachael teaches monthly Egyptian dance workshops in Didsbury Village, Manchester.

 For dancers of an improver/intermediate level or above, these classes are designed to help you challenge yourself, and take your dancing to the next level.
 We’ll explore fun and fancy technique variations, and develop our musical interpretation skills in a relaxed & friendly environment.
 More about the aims of these workshops

 Workshop dates: Workshops are normally on the first Sunday of the month, from 11am – 1pm (with the option to join us for lunch in a local cafe afterwards).
-The dates for the first block of workshops in Spring 2018 are:
+The dates for our Summer 2018 baladi workshop series are:

 Pricing: Each 2-hour workshop costs £15 if booked in advance, or £18 on the day.
-Special introductory offer – book all 4 Spring workshops in advance for just £50 (save £10).
+Block booking deal – book all 3 Summer workshops in advance for just £38 (save £7).

-About the venue: Workshops are at Didsbury Pilates Studio in Didsbury Village.
-This is a small, beautiful studio with a smooth floor, ballet barres and mirrors, located on Warburton Street.
-It’s a 2 minute walk from the Didsbury Village metrolink station, and from bus stops on Wilmslow Road.
+About the venue: Workshops are held in a small, beautiful studio with a smooth floor, ballet barres and mirrors, located a 2 minute walk from the Didsbury Village metrolink station.
 There are several P&D car parks nearby, as well as some on-street parking in the surrounding area, and parking at Aldi on Wilmslow Road.

 More about these workshops, from Rachael

 Not your average technique class… When we think of bellydance technique, we sometimes think of the dancers who can layer five movements on top of each other, whose hits and isolations are harder! stonger! faster! and whose dancing leaves the audience awestruck with their sheer physical skill.
 That’s not quite what we’re doing here.

 This is a technique class, but our purpose is different.
 It’s not technique for the sake of technique.
 It’s not technique for the sake of impressing people with what we can do.
 It is technique for the sake of infinity.

 What do I mean by that?